Discover more at Lydford Gorge

 Please keep dogs on a short lead at all times and out of the river.

-Wandering off the path can cause loose rocks to fall, also there are old mine workings and delicate wildlife habitats that are best left undisturbed.
+Wandering off the path can cause loose rocks to fall, also there are old mine workings and delicate wildlife habitats.

 Over winter Lydford Gorge is home to visiting woodcock.
 These rare, ground-dwelling birds are nocturnal, so during the day they hide in the undergrowth and can be easily disturbed by a friendly dog.